sbonnick/voron-2/README.md

 This repo and doc is still missing some critical items to be fully up and running. some of these items that need to be dome before that milestone is reached are:

-- [ ] A few missing components like the A/B and Z motors
 - [ ] Add STLs and link to source
 - [ ] finish wiring for EBB
 - [ ] rewire octopus to use usb or CAN